shiruken1/boilerplate-cli/README.md

-Boilerplate cli
+ES6 JSM
 ===

-> A simple boilerplate to running node cli apps with ES6.
+> An attempt at converting the JSM library to ES6

 Install
 ---